Quasi-Relative Interiors for Graphs of Convex Set-Valued Mappings: Introduction

-All of it provides a strong motivation to seek adequate counterparts of the relative interior notion for convex sets in infinite-dimensions.
-The major attention in this paper is paid to the notion of {\em quasi-relative interior} for convex sets that was introduced by Borwein and Lewis \cite{bl} and was studied and applied in various publications among which we particularly mention \cite{bao-mor,BG,bot,daniele,durea,ktz,m-book}.
-A key result of \cite{bl} tells us that the quasi-relative interior is {\em nonempty} for every nonempty closed and convex subset of any {\em separable} Banach space.
+A key result of \cite{bl,hs} tells us that the quasi-relative interior is {\em nonempty} for every nonempty closed and convex subset of any {\em separable} Banach space.
 Our main intention here is to study further properties of quasi-relative interior in {\em locally convex topological vector} (LCTV) spaces.
-We obtain a quasi-relative extension in LCVT spaces of Rockafellar's finite-dimensional theorem on representing the relative interior of convex graphs for set-valued mappings via the relative interiors of the corresponding domain and image sets.
+We obtain a quasi-relative extension in LCTV spaces of Rockafellar's finite-dimensional theorem on representing the relative interior of convex graphs for set-valued mappings via the relative interiors of the corresponding domain and image sets.
 The obtained quasi-relative version of such a representation in infinite-dimensional spaces requires a certain {\em quasi-regularity} condition introduced below, which automatically holds in finite dimensions.
 We also obtain new results on extended relative interiors of convex sets and epigraphs of convex functions on LCTV spaces.

 The rest of the paper is organized as follows.
 Section~2 presents some preliminary material used in the sequel.
 Section~3 contains the definitions of and discussions on the basic notions of intrinsic relative interior, quasi-relative interior, and quasi-regularity for convex sets in LCTV spaces.
 Besides other results, we establish here relationships between these properties and the sequential normal compactness of convex sets, which is one the central notions of general infinite-dimensional variational analysis.
 Section~4 is devoted to the study of quasi-relative interiors for convex graphs of set-valued mappings between LCTV spaces.
 First we give an alternative proof of Rockafellar's theorem concerning a precise representation of relative interiors for such graphs in finite dimensions.
 The quasi-interior case of infinite-dimensional spaces is significantly more involved, the results obtained in this section are diverse and require imposing quasi-regularity assumptions.
-Further developments in this direction for convex sets, set-valued mappings, and extended-real-valued functions are given in Section~5.
+Further developments in this direction for convex sets, set-valued mappings, and extended-real-valued functions in the general LCTV space settings are given in Section~5.